-(a) Twinned primary rainbow (twinned bow) inside the normal primary rainbow, caused by large oblate rain drops. (b) Reflection rainbow caused by sunlight reflecting from a lake or ocean before reaching the falling raindrops.
+(a) Twinned primary rainbow (twinned bow) inside the normal primary rainbow, caused by large oblate raindrops. (b) Reflection rainbow caused by sunlight reflecting from a smooth lake surface or waveless ocean before reaching the falling raindrops.
 The reflection bow is a circle centered on the anthelic point (B), while the normal primary rainbow circle is centered on the antisolar point (A).